Meals On EBC Trek

 a) Acute Mountain Sickness:

 Acute Mountain Sickness is the most common altitude sickness.
 It can happen to anyone who has never experienced a high elevation in their life.
-Minor symptoms can happen at the altitude of 1500m-3000m.
-This makes people feel nauseous, dizzy, have headaches, and have muscle aches.
+Minor symptoms can happen at an altitude of 1500m-3000m.
+This makes people feel nauseous and dizzy, have headaches, and have muscle aches.
 Drinking enough water and taking an extra day for acclimatization will help to recover if you feel early symptoms.

 b) High Altitude Pulmonary Edema:

 This is also caused by a deficiency of oxygen in our bodies.
 When there is less oxygen, our lungs are under pressure and start to fill with fluid.
 The symptoms are similar to pneumonia.
-It feels like a slow and painful poison on our bodies.
-We have to be very careful about this situation, descending as soon as possible.
-It is a danger to walk and breathe while our lungs are full of fluid.
-We need to be carried by a guide, or horse or take a helicopter evacuation in this situation.
+It feels like a slow and painful poison on our bodies so we need to descend as soon as possible.
+It becomes dangerous to walk and breathe so you need to be carried by a guide, or horse or take a helicopter evacuation.
 Our well-experienced Sherpa guide will take care of you and help you avoid HAPE on our Everest Base Camp Trek.

 c) High Altitude Cerebral Edema:

 Again caused by a lack of oxygen in our body, cerebral edema happens when there is fluid in our brain.
-HACE gives a very bad pain in your head due to a lack of oxygen inside your brain.
 It makes us lose coordination, have trouble walking, and get a severe deep headache that cannot be cured by taking medicine.
-We must get down as soon as possible to lower the elevation in this case.
-Our Sherpa guide with years of experience will take care of you to avoid each kind of mountain sickness.
-Our Sherpa guides are trained to recognize the early phases and help you make the right decision before anything happens.
+So, we must descend to the lower elevation as soon as possible.
+Our Sherpa guides are trained to recognize the early phases and they will take care of you in any kind of mountain sickness.